OpenEnergyPlatform/academy/docs/tutorials/99_other/oemetadata.md

 **Manually creating OEMetadata using the OMI**

-You can manually create a OEMetadata as a JSON-file on your computer.
+You can manually create OEMetadata as a JSON-file on your computer.
 This might be useful if you want to create multiple OEMetadata datasets for tables, where some fields will be filled out the same.
 Then it is much easier to copy and paste the entries.
 It is possible to manually create OEMetadata and later on modify them via the OEMetaBuilder.
 Note: Should only be done while using the [OpenMetadataIntegration](https://github.com/OpenEnergyPlatform/omi) (OMI).
 This way of creating OEMetadata might result in faulty OEMetadata because the guidelines from the OEMetaBuilder are not provided while creating the dataset(s).

 **Creating OEMetadata using the OEMetaBuilder**

 On the OEP there is a tool to create your OEMetadata directly on the platfrom.
-It is called [OEMetaBuilder](https://openenergyplatform.org/dataedit/oemetabuilder/) and can be used when there already exist a table on the OEP for which you want to create the OEMetadata or as standalone version when no table, for which the OEMetadata dataset is for, exist on the OEP.
+It is called [OEMetaBuilder](https://openenergyplatform.org/dataedit/oemetabuilder/) and can be used when there already exists a table on the OEP for which you want to create the OEMetadata or as standalone version when no table, for which the OEMetadata dataset is for, exists on the OEP.

 ## How to use the OEMetaBuilder